dleibovi01/FC/README.md

 The script wave_eqn can be run to observe the convergence properties of a FC-based solver, using an AB4 scheme in time and the FC-based differentiation in space, for the case of a 1D second order wave equation with the possibility to prescribe either Dirichlet or Neumann boundary conditions at each domain boundary.

+Ref :
+[1] Amlani, F., & Bruno, O. P. (2016).
+An FC-based spectral solver for elastodynamic problems in general
+    three-dimensional domains.
+Journal of Computational Physics, 307, 333-354.

+Special thanks to Thomas Andersen and Jagabandhu Paul.